vinkla/laravel-shield/README.md

 #### HTTP Basic Auth Credentials

 The user credentials which are used when logging in with HTTP basic authentication.
-You should consider adding these parameters to your environment file for security reasons.
+You can generate new credentials by running the artisan command `shield:generate`.

 ## License